anansilva/docker-rails-api-postgres-template/README.md

 docker-compose build
 ```

-Adjust the `config/database.yml` to docker and the postgres image.
-It should
+Adjust the `config/database.yml`.
+Instead of pointing to localhost (rails
-look like this:
+default) it should point to the `db` container.
+The username and password also
+need to be adjusted to the defaults set by the `postgres` image.

 ```
 default: &default